acelliott1218/task-smasher/README.md

 * Quick, to the point
     * In contrast to the other two pages, this page only has a field to input their email and press subscribe.
     * While technically content that was available on the other two pages, the reasoning behind this page is to have an *extremely* clear call-to-action, as well as a reference point for the story page to lead to.
-    * To compensate for relatively sparse content on this page, however, the mindset box serves as a final "closing" to get the user to subscribe to the newsletter.
+    * To compensate for the relatively sparse content on this page, however, the mindset box serves as a final "closing" to get the user to subscribe to the newsletter.
     * In contrast to the footer's email form, this one is rewarding to interact with, pulsing on mouseover and activation.
     * As previously mentioned, the form button also switches color to mimic the color of steel after being hit with a blacksmith's hammer.
     * The footer on this page, rather than a second signup form, contains links to the other two pages -- just in case the user is unsure of committing just yet.